ingenuity-build/testnets/innuendo/GENESIS.md

 In order to become a genesis validator on `innuendo-1`, you must generate a gentx (genesis transaction) in the following way:

+For generating the gentx, any version of `quicksilverd` will suffice.
+A new release (v0.6.x) will be generated for genesis.

 ## Init a new Quicksilver instance, using:

 ```quicksilverd init --chain_id 'innuendo-1' <your_moniker>```